Semi-Parametric Inference for Doubly Stochastic Spatial Point Processes: An Approximate Penalized Poisson Likelihood Approach: Penalized Poisson Maximum Likelihood Estimation

 \end{enumerate} \end{assumption}

-Condition \romannumeral3) of Assumption~\ref{assump:regularity} enables the application of Fubini's Theorem over each $\Omega_i$, so that we only need to learn about some functionals of the error random field evaluated in a pointwise manner, without explicitly handling the integral involving the realization of $\varepsilon(\cdot)$. {Combined with conditions \romannumeral1) and \romannumeral2), \romannumeral3) further guarantees} the existence of one point within each $\Omega_i$ at which the local unconditional intensity given by (\ref{equ:uncond-intensity}) is representative of the average regional mean.
+Condition \romannumeral3) of Assumption~\ref{assump:regularity} enables the application of Fubini's Theorem, so that we only need to learn about functionals of the error random field evaluated pointwise, without explicitly handling the integral involving $\varepsilon(\cdot)$.
+The combined conditions further guarantee the existence of {a finite number of locations} at which the local unconditional intensity given by (\ref{equ:uncond-intensity}) are representative of the regional mean.
 This ensures the convergence of the discretized solution to some summary statistics for the continuous function within each region.

-However, we still need the magnitude of penalty terms to scale appropriately in order to complete this argument, as stated in the next assumption for both $\ell_1$ and $\ell_2$ fusion penalties.
+{With the above regularity conditions, we are ready to study the relationship between the minimizer of the working Poisson negative likelihood, $-\ell(\tilde{\balpha}, \bbeta)$, and the true parameters in the data generating mechanism in the low-dimensional setting without regularization.
+Proofs for Lemma~\ref{lem:target-param} and all other theoretical results are given in Appendix~\ref{app:proofs}.}